Supported on: Android SDK 1.0.33+

 Content Blocks

 Each onboarding step is composed of content blocks that control the visual layout.
 Blocks are configured in the Console and rendered natively using Jetpack Compose.
+The block string the Console emits is the same string the SDK switches on.
 The following block types are available:

 | Block Type | Description |